Phemex Crypto Exchange Review: No longer recommended.

 Don’t be that amateur – use a limit order or conditional order if the market liquidity isn’t deep.

 With the advent of staking, cryptocurrency speculators have the ability to setup specialized web wallets which they then withdrawal their coins to and get yields from 3-15%, depending on the crypto.
-While this is the safest way to store crypto when combined with a ledger, there are a lot of extra steps and you generally need to maintain spreadsheets to determine the location that you placed it, wallet addresses, any wallet passwords or seed phrases, cost basis and other metrics.
+While this is the safest way to store crypto when combined with a hardware wallet, there are a lot of extra steps and you generally need to maintain spreadsheets to determine the location that you placed it, wallet addresses, any wallet passwords or seed phrases, cost basis and other metrics.
 It can be a whole lot of side work to manage.

 Phemex has a crypto earning functionality built right in that provides the opportunity to keep your crypto on their platform and then loan it or stake it right from their website at some pretty awesome rates.